sahemant12/Full-Stack-Web-Development/README.md

    - package-lock.json has exact versions installed and link of dependencies of each package.
    - use npm update to update packages safely. npm outdated shows outdated and latets versions of packages installed in your package.json
    - node_modules should not be shared - you can make `.gitignoreto` ignore them to be uploaded.

+### A/c RoadMAP
+2. Server Concepts with Node:
+- 1st we initialise the package.json by command: `npm init -y`
+- We can use Server to do 3 things:
+- (i) Static file Hosting : Sending normal files without formatting or modifying.
+- (ii) Server Side Rendering : Mixing data with templates and rendering dynamic views (dynamic web pages) //This chapter 2 product is dynamic rendering(or Server Side Rendering)
+- (iii) Web APIs : Sending data via some APIs/ endpoints.